p2p-sync/aggregator/README.md

 ### IgnorePathsModifier
-To avoid filesystem notifications about certain paths in the watched directory, one can specify to ignore all events created for the particular path element by using this modifier.
+To avoid filesystem notifications about certain paths in the watched directory, one can specify to ignore all events created for a particular element by using this modifier.
+Two ways are supported to ignore paths: Either by specifying an actual path which should be ignored or by defining glob patterns as documented [here](https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystem.html#getPathMatcher-java.lang.String-)

 ### RelativePathsModifier
-To get all paths contained in the events relative to the watched folder, one can use this modifier.
+To receive all path values, contained in the aggregated events, relative to the watched folder, one can use this modifier.
 On instantiation, the folder to which all event-paths are relativized must be provided.

+### IgnoreSameHashModifier
+This modifier filters all `ModifyEvents` having a value for the hash which is already known by the `ObjectStore`.

 ## Aggregator
 Aggregators are responsible to aggregate a bunch of filesystem events into one or multiple other events.